C1nderC0ated/Sincript/README.md

 if it didn't exist before.

 > The JSON backup covers **registry values only**.
 The non-registry parts of a
-> preset — power plan, DNS, BCD timers, services/scheduled tasks — are reverted
+> preset, the power plan, DNS, BCD timers and the disabled telemetry services and
-> from their own menus (see *Reverting changes*).
+> scheduled tasks all have their own revert screens (see *Reverting changes*).
+The
+> netsh TCP settings are the one part with **no in-app revert**.
 A System Restore Point
 > (offered before moderate/heavy) rolls back everything at once.

 ## Custom presets